cloudlinux/imunify360-documentation/docs/email/README.md

 The `ie-cli am stats` command provides a consolidated view of sender objects, complete with a variety of filters.
 This command can be paired with specific flags to refine the results.

-The flags include `--account-name string`, `--domain string`, `--limit int`, `--offset int`, `--script-name string`, `--sender-email string`, and `--since int`.
+The flags include `--account-name string`, `--domain string`, `--limit int`, `--offset int`, `--script-name string`, `--sender-email string`, and `--since string`.
 These are employed to filter by account name, domain, limit the quantity of results, set the offset for results, filter by script name, filter by sender email, and set the duration in seconds that has elapsed from the flag value until the present moment, respectively.

 The `--limit int` flag also indicates that the limit applied pertains solely to the number of accounts in the response, with a default of 25.

-The `--since int` flag defaults to a value of 3600 seconds.
+The `--since string` flag defaults to a value of 1 hour - `1h`.

 :::tip Note
 The functionality mirrors that of the ActivityMonitor user interface.